Save the Delta Queen Campaign

 Photos from the May 5 rally in Cincinnati:

 Delta Queen commemorative coins* and Save the Delta Queen pins are still available.
-Please contact Mayor John Lewis, 513 Giles Avenue, Bridgeport, AL 35740, 256-495-2800 email
+Please contact John Lewis, 513 Giles Avenue, Bridgeport, AL 35740, 256-495-2800 email

 Call your two U.S. Senators and your U.S. Representative.
 Ask them to save the Delta Queen, a worthy national landmark.